MiAndUe/follower-bot-deleter/README.md

 It reads the two JSON files from your Instagram data export and compares your followers against the accounts you follow.
 Anyone you follow back is immediately skipped — they are never flagged.
 Only followers you do not follow back proceed to the next phase.

 **Phase 2 — Live Scan**
 For each remaining follower, the tool fetches their live profile stats from Instagram.
-An account is flagged as a likely bot if it has fewer than 50 followers and is following more than 1000 accounts.
+An account is flagged as a likely bot if it has fewer than 50 followers and is following more than 1000 accounts (this can be changed in detector.py, I based it on the bots that follow me).
 Results are saved to disk after every single account, so you can stop and resume at any time without losing progress.

 **Phase 3 — Review & Removal**
 The tool displays all flagged accounts and lets you add or remove anyone from the list manually before anything is deleted.
 A final confirmation prompt is shown before any removals are made.